 If you plan to visit London again, make sure you buy an Oyster card.

-Even for a weekend, if you’re intending on making a few trips, an oyster card is an important first step to having cheap and convenient travel around the city.
+Even for a weekend, if you intend on making a few trips, an oyster card is an important first step to having cheap and convenient commuting around the city.

 It requires a £5 deposit, but you will quickly make that back.